 Another interested party is Menlo Balance, a grassroots organization created by two Menlo Park residents with the goal of preventing the City Council from rezoning single-family lots for multi-unit development.
 If the initiative passes in November, any rezoning would have to be put to a public vote.

 While Mueller framed the compromise as a way to get Menlo Balance to withdraw its initiative by early August, in time to pull it from the November election ballot, Menlo Balance co-founder Nicole Chessari said she believes this compromise to be a good start, but doesn't cover everything necessary to come to an agreement.
-She says that the initiative by Menlo Balance covers the entire city, not just the Flood School housing proposal.
+She says that the initiative by Menlo Balance covers more than just the Flood School housing proposal.

 She also said that the compromise deal isn't a valid option until the secondary access point is guaranteed, and the necessary parties have not yet made that commitment.